Frequently Asked Questions

 In order to safeguard the health and safety of visitors, staff and volunteers, The Magic House will limit their attendance to just a fraction of their capacity and will require advance ticket sales and member registrations to access the facilities.

 Reservations can be made online at www.magichouse.org/reservations.
 Once reserved, visitors will receive an electronic ticket that will allow for touchless scanning for entry into the facility.
-The Museum has also adjusted their hours of operation to ensure additional time for deep cleaning throughout the day.
-Visitors will have the opportunity to schedule their visit during one of three two-hour visits.

 Additional modifications include:

 - Increased hand sanitizer and wipe stations for personal cleaning and sanitization;